josephsdavid/N2D/docs/about.rst

 N2D is short for "Not too deep" clustering.
 A "not too deep" clustering algorithm works as follows:

-1. The data goes into an autoencoder, which is trained, learning a powerful, concise representation (embedding) of the data.
+1. The data goes into an autoencoder (or other representation learning neural network), which is trained, learning a powerful, concise representation (embedding) of the data.

 2. The autoencoded embedding then goes into a manifold learner, in this case primarily UMAP (while t-sne and ISOMAP are also usable), which finds a *local manifold* within the data